bjalder26/Qbank/README.md

    Open http://localhost:3000 to use.
    Port 3000 is set in the server.js file.

-# Using variables
+# Using Variables
 Range type: replaces a variable with a number randomly selected from a given range.<br>
   Format: `${letter min max sigfigs}`<br>
   Example: `${a 5.00 10.0 3}` => this will cause all the 'a' variables to be replaced with a number between 5.00 and 10.0 with 3 significant figures.
-If the variable is used again in another spot, then you can just use `${a}` and it will be replaced by the same number. <p>
+If the variable is used again in another spot, then you can just use `${a}` and it will be replaced by the same number.
+The max value defaults to 10 times the min number, and the sig figs default to the lower of the number of sig figs in your min and max numbers.<p>

 Percent type: replaces a variable with a random number within a given percent of a number.<br>
   Format: `${letter mid percent sigfigs}`<br>
   Example: `${b 20 50% 2}` => this will cause all the 'b' variables to be replaced with a number between 10 and 30 with 2 significant figures (+/-50% of 20).
 If the   variable is used again in another spot, then you can just use `${b}` and it will be replaced by the same number.
+Sig figs will default to the number used for your mid value, and the percent defaults to 20%.
 NOTE: the letter 'a' is not associated with the range type, and the letter 'b' is not associated with the percent type.
 You can use any letter, or even words.<p>

 List type: randomly chooses a set of text from a list of alternatives.<br>
   Format: `${option 1, option 2, option 2}`<br>
   Examples: `${red, blue, yellow}` `${big, small, tiny}`.
 If both of these lists are used in the same question, then one of each list will be choosen randomly.
 However, if the first choice is chosen for one, then the first choice will be chosen for all.
 In this case, 'red' and 'big' would always go together, and so would 'blue' and 'small'.
 If there was another list with four options, then the fourth option would never be chosen, because there is no corresponding fourth option in the other lists.<p>

+  Note: There are custom buttons in the tiny-mce editor to make entering variables easier with less mistakes.

 # Calculations
 It is possible to make basic calculations.
 This will likely be most helpful in the answer selections.<br>
   Format: `=[calculation; sigfigs]`<br>